Nepherhotep/tipsi-sync-c-sharp-sample/README.md

 tipsiClient.LoginAsync().Wait();
 Console.WriteLine("Login is successful!!!");

-// sync clear will automatically set in_stock param to "0" syncResult = tipsiClient.SyncClearAsync(storeID, syncData).Result;
+// sync clear will automatically set in_stock param to "0" for unlisted items in the given batch syncResult = tipsiClient.SyncClearAsync(storeID, syncData).Result;
 ```